 Tip: It’s easier to mix when the pot is halfway or 3/4 filled but if you have a full pot you can transfer to a bigger pot.
 If no bigger pot available, divide into two pots mix evenly and then transfer back into a pot.

-11) Let the vegetables steam with the rice for about 5 minutes and fried rice is done.
+11) Let the vegetables steam with the rice for about 5 minutes then take off heat.

 Be careful not to overcook so you don’t end up with soggy fried rice and also don’t undercook.
 Rice tastes much better when it’s properly cooked.
 Not hard and not soggy is what you should aim for.